SoccerNet/sn-tracking/README.md

 mySoccerNetDownloader.downloadDataTask(task="tracking", split=["train","test","challenge"])
 ```

+## Data format

+The ground truth and detections are stored in comma-separate csv files with $10$ columns.
+These values correspond in order to: frame ID, track ID, top left coordinate of the bounding box, top y coordinate, width, height, confidence score for the detection (always 1. for the ground truth) and the remaining values are set to -1 as they are not used in our dataset, but are needed to comply with the MOT20 requirements.

 ## Task description

 Multi-object tracking (MOT) aims at recovering trajectories of multiple objects in time by estimating object bounding boxes and identities in videos sequences.